 It is an easy 0.9-mile hike and well-marked hike from the parking lot, and you can see the glacier in the distance.
 The views of the mountains, the lake, and the glacier are amazing here.
 I visited on a rainy day, and it made the landscape even more dramatic.

 You can see features on the mountains that indicate past ice levels forming valleys.
 The glacier actually used to be visible from the lakeshore, before the ice receded enough to move it out of view.
-You can hike around the lake the amazing view and pictures.
+You can hike around the lake with the amazing view and pictures.

 Valdez is a small harbor town, and you can just park your car and walk around the harbor, visit the marina with some beautiful fishing boats, admire the cute buildings, and at the end of the day, you will see many wild rabbits enjoying some fresh grass around the town.